 Business Valuations

 A third-party evaluator assesses the fair market value of the business by examining every part of it, including liquid and non-liquid, tangible and intangible assets.
+For a preliminary estimate of your business’s value, our free business valuation calculator provides a quick SDE-based assessment.
 This valuation is critical for dividing community and separate interests equitably in a divorce settlement.

 Components of Business Valuation

 Evaluators consider various factors, such as revenue, market position, and growth potential.
+Understanding what factors determine how much a business can sell for can help you prepare for this process.
 They issue an opinion on the business’s fair market value, aiding in the division process.

 Role of Experts